 HOTELS AND MOTELS

-The Groveland Hotel is an award-winning establishment with uniquely decorated rooms and suites featuring Victorian-style furnishings and equipped with free WiFi, iPod docks, coffeemakers and plush bed linens; some rooms offer whirlpool tubs, fireplaces and balconies.
-The fine dining restaurant serves Californian cuisine and an expansive selection of wines.
-It is located close to several restaurants and a grocery store where you can pick up last minute items for your trip.
+The Groveland Hotel is an award-winning establishment with uniquely decorated rooms and suites featuring Victorian-style furnishings and equipped with free WiFi, coffeemakers and plush bed linens; some rooms offer whirlpool tubs, fireplaces and balconies.
+The fine dining restaurant serves Californian cuisine and an expansive selection of wines and beer on-tap.
+The is a small store “Provisions” that offers last minute delights!

 Evergreen Lodge is located on Evergreen Road about 7 miles from Yosemite’s Big Oak Flat Entrance and just one mile from Hetch Hetchy.
 With two major expansions in recent years, the Evergreen has become a full-service, year-round resort and a classic Yosemite destination.
 Accommodations include deluxe cabins, family cabins, one bedroom cottages, and custom camping where guests arrive to a fully furnished, set up tent site and sleep among the big trees in our spacious tents.
 There is a swimming pool, restaurant and bar on site.

 Rush Creek Lodge is a brand new (opened in June 2016) full service resort located around 23 miles past Groveland and less than a mile from the Park’s entrance.
 Lodging options include lodge rooms, suites and hillside villas and their list of amenities includes a dining destination to enjoy California lodge cuisine, a general store for provisions on the way to the park, and a full service guided recreation program.

 RV AND CAMPING OPTIONS